German Socialist Labour Party in Poland – Left

 The German Socialist Labour Party in Poland – Left (Deutsche Sozialistische Arbeitspartei in Polen – Linke, DSAP–Linke; Niemiecka Socjalistyczna Partia Robotnicza w Polsce – Lewica) was a political party in the Second Polish Republic.
 The party was founded on October 3, 1930, as a leftist split from the German Socialist Labour Party of Poland (DSAP) in Łódź.

 Most of the members of the North Łódź party branch of DSAP (Ortsgruppe Lodz-Nord) joined DSAP–Linke in the split.
+DSAP-Linke took over the DSAP party office on Urzędnicza street 13.
 The DSAP–Linke also attracted some recruits from Ortsgruppe Lodz-Chojny of the erstwhile DSAP.
 Some other DSAP–Linke members were recruited amongst German and Jewish workers in Stryków, Brzeziny and Tomaszów.
 However, the total membership of DSAP–Linke didn't exceed 200.

 DSAP–Linke was led by Heinrich Scheibler, who had been the chairman of the Lodz-Nord party branch of DSAP and who in 1930 had become member of the DSAP Party Council.
 Schlieber had advocated that DSAP should seek cooperation with other leftwing parties, for unity between socialists and communists in struggle against reaction.
 Other founding members of DSAP–Linke were Johann Rückert, Oskar Fiebig, Adolf Jedich, and Joseph Dillner.

 After the split, the relations between DSAP–Linke and the mother-party DSAP (or DSAP–Rechts, i.e. 'DSAP–Right', as DSAP–Linke branded the party) were antagonistic.
 DSAP–Linke characterized DSAP and the Polish Socialist Party (PPS) as 'social fascists', arguing that the leaderships of those two parties were laying the foundations for fascism in Poland.
 The DSAP press organs, on their behalf, began using the spelling 'Szajbel' for Scheibler's name, thus insinuating that he was Jewish (Scheibler had married a Jewish woman).